platformland/electric-book/book/text/trust.md

 Digital identity is often thought of in terms of a singular system - a single digital identity system to join everything together.
 However, there are several risks with this approach.

 It potentially creates a single point of failure and it risks joining together data sets that are best kept separate.
-The cost (both to privacy and in financially) of single system being compromised is higher.[^1]
+The cost (both to privacy and financially) of a single system being compromised is higher.[^1]

 It may also not reflect the reality that many countries have multiple de facto systems of ID - a country may operate different identity systems at a municipal and national level.
 For example, Sweden operates multiple identity systems, including IDs issued by banks accepted for certain government services.[^2] European countries are beginning to accept each other's digital IDs as part of the eIDAS program.[^3]